AroraShreshth/AroraShreshth/README.md

 [![MAIL Badge](https://img.shields.io/badge/-hey@shreshtharora.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:hey@shreshtharora.com)](mailto:hey@shreshtharora.co)
 ![](https://komarev.com/ghpvc/?username=AroraShreshth&style=flat-square)

-A CS Undergard (Final Year) 👨🏻‍💻 in [Thapar Institute of Engineering and Technology](https://thapar.edu) and Developer from India
+Techie 👨🏻‍💻 on the hunt for the his 'Eureka!' moment.
+Alum of [Thapar Institute](https://thapar.edu)  with a toolbox as diverse as my Spotify playlists.
+Spent the recent years honing skills in data engineering at [Merkle Science](merklescience.com) and product and backend magic at [Qoohoo](qoohoo.in)

 This place :house: houses a lot of the software projects :telescope: I am interested in.

-You can explore :mag: the projects I am working on publically and would be elated on a contribution on them.
+## What's This Space? 🏠

+This is my digital sandbox 🎡.
+A repository of code, projects, and flashes of brilliance.
+Contributions?
+Highly welcomed.
+Critique?
+Bring it on!

-### Languages I write in :pencil2:
+### Languages I generally write in :pencil2:

 - Python :snake:
 - Javascipt :eyes:
 - C++ :smile:
-- Sometimes scrible in Dart and Swift :loop:
+- Sometimes scrible in Dart and Swift :loop: m Exploring Go and Rust currently

 ### Toys I Play with :flashlight: